ngauthier/ngauthier.github.com/_posts/2016-03-21-interview-notes.md

 1. If I ask about something pretty simple, like "What did you work on at X corp" and they explode into enthusiasm and talk about it on their own with only minimal "ah", "ok", "cool!" from me for a while.
 This person really loves what they do.
 1. Mutual feeling of at-ease when we speak.
 We're having an honest conversation, there's no positioning, choosing words carefully.
 We are just talking about stuff and establish a connection quickly.
 It can take until the end of the 30 minutes for this, but that's ok.
 As an interviewer, you should set the example of speaking honestly and openly.
-1. Opinions and willing to share them.
+1. Opinions and willingness to share them.
 Doesn't really matter if we agree or not, but I want to hear that the candidate has their own opinions on relevant subjects and is excited to discuss them.

 ### Part 2: Code